bigraph-toolkit-suite/bigraphs.bdsl-interpreter-parent/README.md

 ### Structure

-This project comprises 3 modules:
+This project comprises three modules:
 - `bdsl-interpreter-cli`: A command-line interface for the algebraic bigraph interpreter.
 - `bdsl-interpreter-core`: the main functionality of the bigraph interpreter.
 - `bdsl-execution-common`: an abstract BDSL statement execution framework to specify and manage BDSL program execution.
 It is used by the CLI.